GLOBAL MARKETS-U.S. jobs growth boosts Wall Street stocks, dollar

 By Herbert Lash

-NEW YORK, Nov 8 (Reuters) - An unexpected surge in U.S. jobs growth in October drove Wall Street stocks higher on Friday and in turn boosted the dollar and bond yields by raising expectations the Federal Reserve could scale back its economic stimulus as soon as December.
+NEW YORK, Nov 8 (Reuters) - An unexpected surge in U.S. jobs growth during October drove Wall Street stocks higher on Friday and in turn boosted the dollar and interest rates by raising expectations the Federal Reserve could scale back its economic stimulus as soon as December.

-The jump in new jobs - the Labor Department said employers added 204,000 new jobs last month, well above forecasts of 125,000 - suggested the economy is on strong enough footing for the Fed finally to begin trimming its bond purchases.
+The Labor Department said employers added 204,000 new jobs, well above forecasts of 125,000, even though the unemployment rate rose to 7.3 percent.

-The price on 30-year U.S. government debt fell as much as two full points to yield 3.85 percent.

 The jobs data and a separate report showing personal income grew 0.5 percent in September should please retailers as it boosts the sales outlook for the holiday season, said Russell Price, senior economist at Ameriprise Financial Services Inc in Troy, Michigan.

-Most economists expected businesses to be cautious during the shutdown than they were, he said.
-“Clearly what transpired were businesses viewed the shutdown as a temporary phenomenon and that the economy was still growing and would continue to grow going forward,” he said.
+Most economists expected businesses to have been more cautious during the shutdown, he said, adding that “Clearly what transpired were businesses viewed the shutdown as a temporary phenomenon and that the economy was still growing and would continue to grow going forward.”

 Still, many investors see increasing signs of a global recovery that will support equities in the longer term.